thediveo/lxkns/README.md

   v2 hierarchy instead, with its built-in core freezer (Linux kernel 5.2 and later).
-- "pure" **cgroups v2**: lxkns will automatically detect and use the unified cgroups v2 hierarchy, if no v1 freezer hierarchy is present.
+- "pure" **cgroups v2**: lxkns will automatically detect and use the unified cgroups v2 hierarchy when no v1 freezer hierarchy is present.

 To a limited extend, the names of (freezer) control groups often relate to the partitioning of processes using Linux kernel namespaces.
 For instance, processes